 East Sprague is saddled by both history and contemporary investment.
 The former being a bad thing and the latter being a good thing.
 East Sprague has some of the best character in Spokane.
 What was once a fascinating little market environment — with high-end furniture shops entwined with low end bars and tattoo parlors, not to mention the best butcher block in the metro — East Sprague attracts money from the South Hill and the desperation of those that turn toward a life of prostitution (among other things) from the street.

 You need some company, honey?
 Don’t be surprised if someone were to ask you that on East Sprague.
-(Obviously, it’s best to say “no.” [Unless you are, in fact, looking for some company.])
-Nevertheless, East Sprague is turning for the dope (and I mean that in the non-opioid way).
+(Obviously, it’s best to say “no.”) Nevertheless, East Sprague is turning for the dope (and I mean that in the non-opioid way).
 The public and private sectors have pointed some generous fertilization toward East Sprague, the fruits of which are shaping one of Spokane’s best real estate investment environments.

 34) North Hill

 North Hill is a neighborhood without a proper name.
 Firmly located on Spokane’s grid street system, it’s not quite Garland and it’s not quite Shadle Park; it’s a neighborhood unto itself but with very similar qualities to its adjacent patchwork.
 Homes are predominantly modest bungalows with a random old farmhouse entwined into the neighborhood fabric here and there.
 Although a broad and somewhat bland neighborhood, there are gems to be found.
 Some block faces can compete head to head with the best of Spokane, such as Cedar Street (pictured above), and petty crime isn't all that bad -- hence North Hill’s ranking on this list.